flennerhag/mlens/docs/index.rst

 Modular build of multi-layered ensembles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ensembles are build as a feed-forward network, with a set of **layers** stacked on each other.
-Each layer is associated with a library of base learners, a mapping from preprocessing pipelines to subsets of base learners, and an estimation method.
+Ensembles are build as feed-forward networks, with a set of **layers** stacked on top of each other.
+Each layer is associated with a library of base learners, a mapping from preprocessing pipelines to subsets of base learners, and a training method.
 Layers are stacked sequentially with each layer taking the previous layer's output as input.
-You can propagate features through layers, differentiate preprocessing between subsets of base learners, vary the estimation method between layers and much more to build ensembles of almost any shape and form.
+You can propagate features through layers, differentiate preprocessing between subsets of base learners, vary training methods between layers and much more to build ensembles of almost any shape and form.

 .. figure:: img/network.png